 At the point of despair he decided to end his life cutting his wrists, he was so dehydrated that blood was not flowing out.
 Eventually, rather than dying of dehydration he decided to find help and wondered for 9 days in the desert, during which he was eating lizards and bugs.
 After 9 days he managed to find a small village which saved his life.
 Even after this experience he still went back to complete the Sands of Maroco marathon in 2013.

 His story begins during WW2 in Norway, where he was part of the local resistance fighting the Germans.
 He was frequently traveling on the sea to avoid the German troops, during one of his trips germans have found the boat killing everyone on it except him.
-He managed to jump off the ship and swim to the shore where he was required by two girls.
-Before he managed to jump the ship he got shot in the foot, or more precisely one of his big toes was shot off.
+He managed to jump off the ship and swim to the shore where he was found by two girls.
+Before he managed to jump off the ship he got shot in the foot, or more precisely one of his big toes was shot off.

 As Norway was under German occupation he had to make it to Sweeden, he made several attempts to cross the mountains during one of which he had been hit by an avalanche which made him go blind and he was wondering on the mountain blind, with no food and water for several days before he was found.